| SoloWoodworker |

 Classical finishes such as shellac, varnish, solvent based lacquer, and even latex paint, are well established technologies with only minor differences between vendors.
 On the other hand, water base finishes are an emerging technology, with huge differences between the products from different vendors.
 My favorite by far are from Target Coatings, as described in painful detail on the lacquer and other finishing pages of this web site.
 Unfortunately, most of the Target sales are "mail order" rather than from a local outlet.

-Target Coatings has a pretty good web site, which includes a shopping section called "finishing zone", a modestly active forum on finishing with Target Coatings, and a barely alive Blog.
+Target Coatings has a pretty good web site, which includes a shopping section, a modestly active forum on finishing with Target Coatings, and a barely alive Blog.
 Most important, though, is to sign up for their mailing list.
-You will get way too many emails, but the deepest discounts and specials (like free shipping) are advertised in their e-mailings, and may or may not be on the web site.
+You will get a couple emails each month, but the deepest discounts and specials (like free shipping) are advertised in their e-mailings, and may or may not be on the web site.

 Rockler has three sales paths: Retail stores (which leads to sales tax on mail order sales to any state that has a retail store), Rockler.com, a well-known internet vendor, especially if you are not located close to a retail store, and RocklerPro.com, for the professional woodworker.
 With my first RocklerPro order they called me to say I could not purchase from RocklerPro, since I did not have a yellow pages ad.
 I pointed out my woodworking web site and offered my Texas Sales Tax permit as evidence that I was professional, and they immediately apologized and welcomed me as a "pro" customer.